PIFSCstockassessments/expalg.cie/README.md

 write.csv(expalg.cie::g_bb_spc, file="G_BB_SPC.csv")
 ```

-The main function wrapper `run_expalg()` will return a list of two data frames, `bb_exp` (representing "expansion": the total catch for each estimation domain) and `bb_spc` (representing "species_composition": the total catch by species for each estimation domain).
+The main function wrapper `run_expalg()` returns a list of two data frames, `bb_exp` (representing "expansion": the total catch for each estimation domain) and `bb_spc` (representing "species_composition": the total catch by species for each estimation domain).
 The data frames can be manipulated and output as desired.

 ```r
 library(expalg.cie)